SAP/abap-to-json/docs/advanced.md

 ```

 # Deserialization of an untyped (unknown) JSON object
 If you need to deserialize a JSON object with an unknown structure, or you do not have a passing data type on the ABAP side, or the data type of the resulting object may vary, you can generate an ABAP object on the fly, using the corresponding GENERATE method.
-The method has some limitations compared to standard deserialization like:
+The method has some limitations compared to standard deserialization:

-* all fields are generated as a reference (even elementary types)
+* All fields are generated as a reference (even elementary types)
 * you can not control how deserialized arrays or timestamps
 * you can not access components of generated structure statically (while the structure is unknown at compile time) and need to use dynamic access
 The simplest example, with straightforward access: